ugolbck/typo-maker/README.md

 Alpha version.
 Do not use yet.

 # TODO
-- TypoGenerator class for user usage
+- TypoMaker class for user usage
 - Belgian neighboring key dictionary (BE support is priority, US keyboard next)
 - Random replacement methods:
   - Letter inversion